-Engineer, problem solve and practice creative thinking – and then finish off with fantasy play by recreating your favourite scenes from Star Wars: Rogue One.
+Engineer, problem solve, and practice creative thinking – and then finish off with fantasy play by recreating your favorite scenes from Star Wars: Rogue One.
 While Rebel U-Wing Fighter is one of the simpler Lego Star Wars sets, it’s not just a toy aimed at pleasing kids.
-This is a set that you definitely want added to your collection whether you are under 12 or way (way) beyond the age.
+This is a set that you definitely want to be added to your collection whether you are under 12 or way (way) beyond the age.

-Featuring 4 big engines, aminifigure cockpit with doors that open,flexible side doors with pull-out stud shooters, dual spring-loaded shooters at the front and finishing off witha rear storage hold and huge wings that sweep back – this authentic take on the U-Wing Fighter is detailed to the tee.
+Featuring 4 big engines, Minifigure cockpit with doors that open, flexible side doors with pull-out stud shooters, dual spring-loaded shooters at the front, and finishing off with a rear storage hold and huge wings that sweep back – this authentic take on the U-Wing Fighter is detailed to the tee.
 While this ship is less popular and only features in Rogue One, it’s still a fun set and can be modified for preferred play requirements if need be.
 Find more great products like this by checking out our Lego Technic sets guide.